Scalable Spatial Stream Network (S3N) Models: Discussion

 Thus far, we have applied the S3N model to the nearest-neighbor process to the responses, not the latent process which excludes the independent variance.
 This functionality could easily be added and is desirable if the independent variance is thought to arise solely from measurement error.
 While the computational savings over the full SSN model will not be as great for the latent process as for the response process, this option would enable users to make predictions at the latent level instead of the response level if they prefer.

-In conclusion, this study introduces a scalable spatial stream network (S3N) model that enables larger-scale spatial process modeling on stream networks.
-By extending nearest-neighbor Gaussian processes to a stream-based context, identifying key preprocessing steps, and implementing them efficiently, we provide a framework capable of handling a computationally demanding task that limits the application of existing approaches.
+In conclusion, this study introduces a scalable spatial stream network (S3N) model that enables spatial process modeling on stream networks with many reaches and observation points.
+By extending nearest-neighbor Gaussian processes to a stream-based context and implementing key preprocessing steps more efficiently, we provide a framework capable of handling a computationally demanding task that limits the application of existing approaches.
 We demonstrate the utility of this approach through large-scale mapping of freshwater fish distributions and quantifying the influence of environmental drivers across broad networks.
 The S3N model represents a substantial advance in addressing the spatial dependence inherent in stream networks.